 You may need more tests to find out if you have an infection or to find out how severe the cell changes are.
 For example, you may need:

 - Colposcopy, a test to look at the vagina and cervix through a lighted magnifying tool.

 - An HPV test.
 Like a Pap test, an HPV test is done on a sample of cells taken from the cervix.

-- Another Pap test in 4 to 6 months.
+- Another Pap or HPV test in about 6 to 12 months.